Jonas Harrow

-Jonas Harrow is a fictional supervillain appearing in American comic books published by Marvel Comics.
+Jonas Harrow is a supervillain appearing in American comic books published by Marvel Comics.
 The character is usually depicted as an enemy of Spider-Man.

 Publication history

 Jonas Harrow's first appearance was in The Amazing Spider-Man #114 (October 1972), and he was created by Gerry Conway and John Romita Sr. Conway recounted that the idea for the character "derived from the first Spider-Stalker story [sic; Conway is referring to the Spider-Slayer story from The Amazing Spider-Man #25], with the scientist who provides Jonah a machine to attack Spider-Man himself.
 I thought, 'Let's extend that.
 What if there's a guy out there who basically provides the goods for these guys?'
 I also realized a lot of Spidey's villains themselves, unless they had been scientists, were not likely to come up with this stuff themselves. ...
 I thought of Jonas Harrow as a Tony Stark for bad guys".

 The character subsequently appears in The Amazing Spider-Man #126 (November 1973), #204 (May 1980), #206 (July 1980), #219 (August 1981), Spider-Man: Hobgoblin Lives #1-2 (January–February 1997), New Avengers #33 (October 2007), House of M: Avengers #1 (January 2008), and Spider-Man: Brand New Day - EXTRA!!
 (September 2008).

 Jonas Harrow received an entry in the All-New Official Handbook of the Marvel Universe A-Z #5 (2006).